fxdupe/graphmatchingtools/docs/tutorial.rst

 Tutorial
 ========

 In this tutorial we explain how to use our toolbox on the Willow dataset.
+We add the imports when we need new functions.

 1 - Load the Willow dataset
 ---------------------------